mthssdrbrg/cottus/README.md

 [![Build Status](https://travis-ci.org/mthssdrbrg/cottus.png?branch=master)](https://travis-ci.org/mthssdrbrg/cottus)
 [![Coverage Status](https://coveralls.io/repos/mthssdrbrg/cottus/badge.png?branch=master)](https://coveralls.io/r/mthssdrbrg/cottus?branch=master)

-Cottus, named after one of the Hecatonchires of Greek mythology, is a multi limb HTTP client that currently wraps HTTParty, and manages requests against several hosts.

-This is useful for example when you have internal HTTP-based services running in EC2 and don't want to use an ELB (as this forces the service to be public) nor setup HAProxy or any other load-balancing solution.

-By default, Cottus will apply a round robin strategy, but you could very well define your own strategy.
+Cottus, a multi limp HTTP client with an aim of making the use of multiple hosts providing the same service easier with regards to timeouts and automatic fail-over.

+Sure enough, if you don't mind using an ELB in EC2 and making your service public, or setting up something like HAProxy, then this is not a client library for you.

+Initialize a client with a list of hosts and it will happily round-robin load-balance requests among them.
+You could very well define your own strategy if you feel like it and inject it into Cottus, more on that further down.

 ## Installation